 The A-MPDUs in the HE MU PPDU shall not contain a Management frame that solicits acknowledgment.

-A non-AP HE STA that receives an HE MU PPDU with an A-MPDU that contains MPDUs that solicit acknowledgment and that does not include a Trigger frame or a frame with a TRS Control subfield shall respond using an SU PPDU as follows:
+(#16944) An HE STA that receives an HE MU PPDU with an A-MPDU that contains MPDUs that solicit acknowledgment and that does not include a Trigger frame or a frame with a TRS Control subfield shall respond using an SU PPDU as follows:

 If the A-MPDU carries only one MPDU and the MPDU is an EOF-MPDU that is either a QoS Data frame or QoS Null frame with the Ack Policy field equal to Normal Ack, then the STA shall respond with an Ack frame.